ohshitgorillas/k8s-bittorrent/README.md

 ```
 These rules allow your LAN and Kubernetes subnets to communicate with the Transmission RPC port while blocking all other traffic not bound for the WireGuard tunnel, wg0.

-Take special note of the size of the 10.0.0.0 subnet.
-For example, if you are using Cilium with the default CIDR of 10.0.0.0/8, a subnet size of /8 is appropriate.
-In my case, my LAN subnet is 10.0.0.0/24, but the AirVPN DNS server is located at 10.145.0.1, so using /8 for the PostUp/PreDown rules might result in DNS leakage.
+IMPORTANT: Adjust subnet sizes in the rules to match your LAN and Kubernetes network ranges.
+For example, 10.0.0.0/8 might be appropriate for some cases, however, I use AirVPN for which the DNS server is located at 10.128.0.1, so using 10.0.0.0/8 might result in DNS leakage.

-3. Determine your username and password for Transmission, and get your forwarded peer port from your VPN provider.
-Convert the values to base64:
+3. Encode your credentials and the forwarded port from your VPN provider into base64:

 ```
 ➜  ~ echo admin | base64